-The 200 day average is usually considered as a key indicator to tell if markets are bullish or bearish.
-But can this be proved statistically, or is it just an urban legend handed down from one generation to the next?
+The 200 day average is considered as a key indicator in everyday technical analysis.
+It tells us if markets are bullish or bearish.
+But can this claim be proved statistically, or is it just an urban legend handed down from one generation of technical analysts to the next?
+Let’s find out and demystify the 200 day moving average.

 The 200 day moving average